opnfv/clover/docs/release/userguide/Fraser-userguide.rst

 Description
 ===========

-Project Clover was established to investigate best practice to implement, build, deploy, and operate virtual network functions as cloud native applications.
-"Cloud native" has a ever evolving and expanding definition, and in Clover, the focus is effectively running and operating VNFs built in a micro-service design pattern running on Docker containers and orchestrated by Kubernetes.
+Project Clover was established to investigate best practices to implement, build, deploy, and operate virtual network functions as cloud native applications.
+"Cloud native" has an ever evolving and expanding definition, and in Clover, the focus is effectively running and operating VNFs built in a micro-service design pattern running on Docker containers and orchestrated by Kubernetes.